deltqz/oneocr-cli/README.md

 - PowerShell

 ## Installation:
-- Get the latest build from the releases section.
+1 - Get the latest build from the releases section.<br>
-- Extract the `OneOCR` folder to any directory.
+2 - Extract the `OneOCR` folder to any directory.<br>
-- Execute the included `install.bat` file, then delete it if you want.
+3 - Execute the included `install.bat` file, then delete it if you want.
+Done!
-- Done!

 This last step is neccesary to copy `oneocr.dll`, `oneocr.onemodel` and `onnxruntime.dll` from the Snipping Tool folder.
-This also adds the `oneocr.exe` file to PATH, so you can run it from any folder via CLI or batching.
-If you copy them and add the OneOCR folder to PATH manually, you don't have to run the bat at all.
-PowerShell is only needed by the bat file, `oneocr.exe` doesn't need it to work.
+This also adds `oneocr` to PATH, so you can run it from any folder via CLI or batching.
+If you copy the required files and add the OneOCR folder to PATH manually, you don't have to run the bat at all.
+PowerShell is only needed by the bat file to perform those two tasks, it's not a OneOCR-CLI dependency.

-The reason I can't include the required files in the release it's because of potential licensing issues, since it's privative software that you already have on your PC anyway.
-For me, the files are in this location, but for you it may be different.
+I can't include the required files in the release because of potential licensing issues, since it's privative software that you already have on your PC anyway.
+For me, the files are in this location, but it may be different for you.
 ```cmd
 C:\Program Files\WindowsApps\Microsoft.ScreenSketch_11.2510.31.0_x64__8wekyb3d8bbwe\SnippingTool
 ```